rodrigovive/website/src/markdown/project/landing-real-estate-project.md

 ## Description of project

-1. My participation in this project was in the backend and integration in the frontend so design was part of my customer.
-2. I build this project with Laravel and Integration with CRM <a href="https://www.tokkobroker.com/" target="_blank">Tokkobroaker</a>
+1. I build this project with Laravel and Integration with CRM <a href="https://www.tokkobroker.com/" target="_blank">Tokkobroaker</a>
-3. I build an API and returns results in JSON.
+2. I build an API and returns results in JSON.
-4. I build an integration in the frontend with filters in Javascript.
+3. I build an integration in the frontend with filters in Javascript.

 ### Link to Project